babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - `--moniker`: A human-readable name for your finality provider

 Optional parameters:
-- `--eots-pk`: The EOTS public key of the finality provider
+- `--eots-pk`: The EOTS public key of the finality provider.
+If one is not provided a new one will be created but please use the same EOTS key that you generated in `fpd keys add`
-  - <!-- vitsalis: TODO: what's the default?
-Same for below -->
 - `--website`: Your finality provider's website
 - `--security-contact`: Contact email for security issues
 - `--details`: Additional description of your finality provider